-Mr. Ahhi's works are composed of patterns that he calls "cells," which resemble actual cells.
+Ahhi's works are created by combining patterns he calls “cells,” which truly resemble living cells.

-The pieces, which are sometimes colorful with unique hues and at other times finished in monochrome, express the unconscious emotions that arise from Mr. Ahhi at different times.
+Sometimes rendered in vivid, colorful tones and at other times finished in monochrome, his uniquely colored works express the subconscious emotions that arise from Ahhi in each moment.

-Additionally, the seemingly complex geometric patterns are made up of seven types of cells.
+The geometric patterns, which appear complex, are also composed of seven types of cells.

-At this point, he does not feel the need for an eighth type of cell.
+At present, he says he does not feel the need for an eighth type of cell.

 Filter